-We provide legal advice to our clients in a variety of areas, including the following: advising insurance clients on policy language; consulting on industry practices; providing legal counsel on adjustment issues; interpreting policy provisions and providing coverage opinions; conducting examinations under oath; filing declaratory judgment actions; litigating coverage cases at both the trial and appellate level; representing clients in mediation, arbitration and appraisal proceeding; and defending property insurers against negligent inspection claims.
+We provide legal advice to our clients in a variety of areas, including the following: advising insurance clients on policy language; consulting on industry practices; providing legal counsel on adjustment issues; interpreting policy provisions and providing coverage opinions; conducting examinations under oath; filing declaratory judgment actions; litigating coverage cases at both the trial and appellate level; representing clients in mediation, arbitration and appraisal proceedings; and defending property insurers against negligent inspection claims.

 In connection with our legal representation of insurers, we act as both advisor and advocate.
 As advisor, we assist clients in identifying difficult or unusual coverage issues and in developing requests for information that are designed to elicit facts pertinent to the resolution of those issues.
 Generally, this process culminates in our issuance of an opinion letter which not only analyzes the specific legal issues presented by a claim but also, in many instances, describes or summarizes engineering, accounting or technical concepts which impact those coverage issues.